Why do you need to exercise a Labrador?

 Secondly, you should not be able to see the ribs, but if you give them a light touch there should be a light layer of fat but you should still be able to feel rip.
 If the rips are visible your dog may be too skinny.

 Thirdly, is visual.
 Take a look at your dog to see if the belly slopes upwards towards the groin, or is it a straight line or is it hanging between their legs?
-A Labrador or Retriever should have an upward sloping line from the base of the rib cage to the front of the hind legs.
+A Labrador should have an upward sloping line from the base of the rib cage to the front of the hind legs.
 Looking from above you should be able to see their waist just in front of their hips.
 They should not be the same width the whole length of the body.

-How much exercise do Labradors and Retrievers need?
+How much exercise does a Labrador need?

 This relates to an adult dog and exercising a puppy is very different due to the fact that they are growing and the joints, muscles and bone density are not fully developed.
-Refer to “How to exercise your puppy” for more information on this.
+Refer to the bottom of this article for more on exercising a Labrador puppy.

-The key to keeping your Labrador or Retriever fit and healthy is regular exercise which means daily.
+The key to keeping your Labrador fit and healthy is regular exercise which means daily.
 Going for a big long walk on the weekend and doing nothing in between is not as effective as a shorter session on a regular basis.
 Being sedentary all week and then going hard in one session may cause soreness in the muscles and make your dog more prone to injury.

 Daily walks are a good basis for meeting your dog’s requirement, but it has its limitations.
-Labradors and Retriever are strong active dogs so if you have to walk your dog on a leash they aren’t getting much of a workout.
+Labradors are strong active dogs so if you have to walk your dog on a leash they aren’t getting much of a workout.
 It will get their heart and lungs working moderately and doesn’t put much strain on the joints.
 They will happily walk for an hour without much effort.

 In addition, going for walks will provide some mental stimulation as well from the sights, sounds and ultimately smells they come across.
 If they are able to walk off leash at their own pace they will get more of a workout but ultimately you need to include activities and games that get their heart pounding.